cozy/cozy-client/docs/metadata.md

 * `slug`: the slug of the app or connector (will be used in `createdByApp` and `updatedByApps`)
 * `version`: version of the app (will be used in `createdByAppVersion` and `updatedByApps`)
-* when in a connector, `sourceAccount`: the id of the io.cozy.accounts document that trigger tue current execution (it will help to know which documents belong or are created by which account)
+* when in a connector, `sourceAccount`: the id of the io.cozy.accounts document that triggered the current execution (it will help to know which documents belong or are created by which account)

 ## What is automated and what is not